Employee Recognition and Technology: What to Know.

 As organizations consider how they recognize employees, they need to keep in mind the difference between intrinsic and extrinsic motivation.
 Each employee, and perhaps different divisions, have different ways they want to be recognized in order to produce their very best work.
 As you understand the intrinsic and extrinsic needs of your employees, you’ll be able to better tailor incentives that will resonate with them.

 While recognition is important, it is only part of what makes a healthy workplace.
 You also can’t recognize everything that should recognized, but given the importance of positive feedback, be sure to be intentional in the way you use and track it.
 If you leverage technology in your employee recognition, you’ll be able to identify important trends and internal priorities that will help you make better decisions about how to move your organization forward.

 Would you like to share your ideas with us on this topic?
 If you don't currently use our software, click here to speak to a member of our team.
-If you do currently use our software and would like to contact our product support team, please visit this page for all of your support options.
+If you do currently use our software and would like to connect with our product support team, please visit this page for support options.
 If you use our software and would like to read technical documentation around some of the ideas in this article, please click here.

 « Return to "Performance Management"